DSSS24/DSSS24.github.io/index.md

 **ECTS credits**: 6 ECTS will be awarded for the summer school.

-**Cotst**: 2'700 - 3'200 CHF (depends on the number of participants and includes fee, boarding and flight costs)
+**Costs**: 2'700 - 3'200 CHF (depends on the number of participants and includes fee, boarding and flight costs)

 **Registration Deadline**